 Upper Grand Section

 It was called the Upper Grand Section because it was high up in the Pocono Mountains and it was a large- scale building project.
-A series of dams, locks and canals were constructed by Josiah White and the LCNC between 1835-1838.
-White constructed twenty dams and twenty-nine locks over the 26 miles that ran between Mauch Chunk (now Jim Thorpe) and White Haven.
+The LCN hired Edwin Douglas to engineer and supervise the building of a series of dams, locks and canals constructed between 1835-1838.
+The LCN constructed twenty dams and twenty-nine locks over the 26 miles that ran between Mauch Chunk (now Jim Thorpe) and White Haven.
 A total of 20.5 miles was slackwater pools backed up by the enormous dams and 5.5 miles of canal was also built along the way.

 It was called the Upper Grand Section of the Lehigh Canal because the locks and dams were larger and far more impressive than the locks of the other canals.
 Between 1700 and 2000 laborers toiled in the cold waters of the Lehigh River to build the structures.
 The dams were made of huge timbers from the local forests and large rocks cut from quarries near the river.
 Of the twenty dams, Dam 8 near Quakake Creek stood the tallest at 38 feet.
 The longest dam was Dam 20 at White Haven, at 375 feet.
 Dam 18 south of White Haven was 306 ft long, 30 ft high and had a lock (#27) next to it that had a vertical lift of 30 ft!
 Wish you could go check out the spectacle?
 That is impossible.
-Most of the dams were lost over the years to floods or man made changes to our landscape.
+The whole system was destroyed in the flood of 1862.